L. Ella Gant, Chair

 Further exploration of concepts and techniques presented in Introduction to Painting with emphasis on landscape and interiors as subject matter.
 Reinforcement of oil painting skills and introduction to egg tempera and acrylic.
 May repeat for credit at increasingly advanced levels with permission of the professor.
 Prerequisite, 203.
 Maximum enrollment, 16.
 Kuharic.

-307S Advanced Three Dimensional Studies.
+307S Advanced Three Dimensional and Material Studies.

 370F Special Topics in Photography: Curating the Archive.